 While the story of FW began in 2015, the facility broke ground in 2018, and they began barreling whiskey in 2020.
 Each step in the Fierce Whiskers process aims to make Austin a premier home for whiskey.
-This includes the decisions in selecting the most efficient distilling equipment, an American-made copper still, as well as using Texas grains to ensure the grain-to-glass quality of their whiskey.
+This includes the decisions to select the most efficient distilling equipment, an American-made copper still, as well as using Texas grains to ensure the grain-to-glass quality of its whiskey.

 FW is a unique American craft distillery and leans into the idea of greatness through stubbornness.
 Making world-class whiskey is not easy.
-Central to FW's production philosophy is the Texas Tight Cut, only using the absolute best part of the distillate for its whiskey.
-Adding to the uniqueness of FW is the five-story rickhouse, built on site to take advantage of prevailing winds, which employs louvers in order to harness the extreme atmospheric conditions of Central Texas.
+Central to FW's production philosophy is the Texas Tight Cut, which means only using the absolute best part of the distillate for its whiskey.
+Adding to the uniqueness of FW is its five-story rickhouse, which was built on-siteand employs louvers in order to harness the extreme atmospheric conditions of Central Texas.